-2-Year-Old Battling Cancer Gets Suprirse Daddy-Daughter Dance On Last Day Of Chemo
+2-Year-Old Battling Cancer Gets Surprise Daddy-Daughter Dance On Last Day Of Chemo

 “I mean honestly I don’t think I could have picked a better man for my kids,” Christina wrote sharing the emotional video.
 “At 2-years-old this is hard on her on her family and the people that love her.
 These little moments make these times not so hard.”

-Phoenix is not the Thompson’s only child.
+Phoenix is not the Thompsons’ only child.
 Brett was in the Army for six years and stationed at Fort Bragg before being medically discharged in 2014.
-After discharging, the family moved to Georgia with their three kids at the time.
+After discharge, the family moved to Georgia with their three kids at the time.

 “Two and a half years ago my friend came back into my life,” Christina told 11Alive.
 “She was an active drug user and her daughter [Phoenix] fell into our hands.”